haevg-rz/Estimator/README.md

 #### normal Status

-On the first status you can normaly estimate.
+On this status you can normaly estimate.
 For this click on the button.

 ### Estimation was succesfull

-This status will come afther you clicked on the button.
+This status will come afther you click on the button.

 <img src="https://user-images.githubusercontent.com/62097365/142618566-d2edd022-a52f-48c7-929d-ecac85f69f95.png">

 ### Estimation is closed

-This status will come ather the admin closed the Estimation.
+This status will come afther the admin closed the Estimation.

 <img src="https://user-images.githubusercontent.com/62097365/142618785-d88449cc-5785-4d5d-98e3-d0bc404f6f7a.png">